MAiKo26/react-native-jobs/README.md

 ## Overview

 `react-native-jobs` is a React Native application designed for job search and exploration.
 It utilizes Expo during development to provide a seamless experience for both Android and iOS platforms.
+Followed this [Tutorial](https://www.youtube.com/watch?v=mJ3bGvy0WAY&t=6891s) while doing this project and added my modifications.

 ## Features